moosy/kosmos-cp1-toolchain/README.md

 Installation is pretty straightforward: Just copy the files to any location on your raspberry pi filesystem (recommended: /usr/local/bin) and set the execution flags (e.g. with chmod +x *.php *.py).
-If you don't ust /usr/local/bin you might want to adapt the path at the end of the kosmos_asm.php:
+If you don't use /usr/local/bin you might want to adapt the path at the end of the kosmos_asm.php:

 ```